rhysturner/LetsTalkOpenScource/README.md

 - Git is crucial to OpenSource projects and GitHub has played an important roll in the OpenSource community can you share some experiences and interactions you’ve encountered through GitHub?
 - What do you see the future of OpenSource being?
 Hybrid open and closed source? licences..
 - Can OpenSource work for non-code projects?
+- Can someone explain how Blockchain maintains both anonymity and security?

 ## Bambi
 - Your background is in Microsoft Azures and given you have moved to using OpenSource tools what security concerns have you seen?